What To Do When Your Partner Is Socially Awkward Or Less Naturally Social

 - You have a certain image of the type of partner you want to have, or the type of couple you want to be a part of, and your partner flies in the face of that (e.g., always imagined yourself having a really outgoing, mainstream boyfriend).

 Even if some of your views aren't the most noble sounding, such as you're embarrassed by your spouse, it's still important to acknowledge them to yourself.
 You're allowed to feel what you feel.
 It's not like you have to tell them every last thing you're thinking about.
-Down the road you may decide to try and adjust your attitudes, but for now you've at least got to be aware of what's really motivating you.
+Down the road you may decide to try to adjust your attitudes, but for now you've at least got to be aware of what's really motivating you.

 Your broader view of the problem